zoolanders/documentation/src/pages/essentials-for-yootheme-pro/addons/access/create-custom-rule.md

 ## 3. Declare the Rule

-Declare custom rules by adding a `yooessentials-access-rules` key to the `config.php` or `bootstrap.php` file referencing the rule class and a path to it config.
+Declare custom rules by adding a `yooessentials-condition-rules` key to the `config.php` or `bootstrap.php` file referencing the rule class and a path to it config.

 ```php
 <?php